aiven/devportal/docs/tutorials/kafka-migration.rst

 What are you going to build
 ---------------------------

-This tutorial is aimed at providing you all the touchpoints to perform an Apache Kafka migration.
-It being between on-premises systems or from/to a managed or self-hosted Apache Kafka cluster, the tutorial provides a set
+This tutorial is aimed at providing you all the steps to perform an Apache Kafka migration.
+It being between on-premises systems or from/to a managed or self-hosted Apache Kafka cluster, the tutorial provides a set of checks, actions and processes to follow to perform a complete migration.